Join the Tesla Virtual Power Plant

 Before the Event

 When an event is scheduled, you will receive a push notification informing you of event times.
 You can expect your Powerwall system to prioritize charging and preparing for an event after the event is scheduled.
-An event may be scheduled a day ahead, but circumstances may require much less notice.
+An event may be scheduled up to a day ahead, but it’s also possible that an event will be scheduled with much less notice.

 During the Event